chandrasekarnarayana/foodspec/docs/archive/api_core.md

 ::: foodspec.core.hyperspectral.HyperSpectralCube
 > **Status:** Archived
 > This page has been superseded by the unified API reference.
-See [api_reference.md](api_reference.md#core-data-structures) for current core data structure APIs.
+See [API index](../api/index.md) for current core data structure APIs.